6 Loving Fathers in Literature You Must Discover

 Continue the Conversation

-Who are some of your favorite literary dads (not necessarily from this list)?
+Who are some of your favorite loving fathers in literature (not necessarily from this list)?